immijimmi/codedepth/README.md

 ## Dependencies

-You will need the following packages:
-- `pip install networkx`
-- `pip intall matplotlib`
-- `pip install graphviz`

-You will also need Graphviz installed as an application - installation instructions can be found at https://graphviz.org/download/
+You will need Graphviz installed as an application - installation instructions can be found at https://graphviz.org/download/

 ## Quickstart